Accelerating Clinical Evidence Synthesis with Large Language Models: Results

-We engaged human annotators to assess the quality of synthesized clinical evidence presented in forest plots, a format commonly used in systematic reviews to report meta-analysis results (Fig.~\hyperref[fig:exp_human_eval]{5a}).
 We selected five systematic review studies as benchmarks and referenced the clinical evidence reported in the target studies.
 The baseline used GPT-4 with a simple prompting to extract the relevant text pieces that report the target outcome of interest (Methods).
 Manual calculations were necessary to standardize the data for meta-analysis.
+In contrast, \method automated the extraction and standardization (Fig.~\hyperref[fig:exp_human_eval]{5a} by (1) extracting the raw result description from the input document and (2) standardizing the results by generating a Python program to assist the calculation.
+The standardized results from all involved studies are then fed into the R program by human experts to make the aggregated evidence in a forest plot.

-In contrast, \method automated the extraction and standardization.
-Each annotator was asked to evaluate the evidence quality by comparing it against the evidence reported in the target review and deciding which method, \method or the baseline, produced superior results.
+We engaged with human annotators to assess the quality of synthesized clinical evidence presented in forest plots.
+Each annotator was asked to evaluate the evidence quality by comparing it against the evidence reported in the target review and deciding which method, \method or the baseline, produced superior results (Extended Fig.~\ref{fig:human-eval-demo}).
 Additionally, they rated the quality of the synthesized clinical evidence on a scale of 1 to 5.
 The assignment of our method and the baseline was randomized to ensure objectivity.

-The evaluation highlighted \method's superior performance compared to the direct use of GPT-4 for clinical evidence synthesis (Fig.~\hyperref[fig:exp_human_eval]{5b}).
+The results highlighted \method's superior performance compared to the direct use of GPT-4 for clinical evidence synthesis (Fig.~\hyperref[fig:exp_human_eval]{5b}).
 We calculated the winning rate of \method versus the baseline across the five studies.
 The results indicate a consistent preference by annotators for the evidence synthesized by \method over that of the baseline.
 Specifically, \method achieved winning rates of 87.5\%, 100\%, 62.5\%, 62.5\%, and 81.2\%, respectively.
 The baseline's primary shortcoming stemmed from the initial extraction step, where GPT-4 often failed to identify the relevant sources without well-crafted prompting.
 Therefore, the subsequent manual post-processing was unable to rectify these initial errors.

 In addition, we illustrated the ratings of \method and the baseline across studies (Fig.~\hyperref[fig:exp_human_eval]{5c}).
 We found \method was competent as the GPT-4+Human baseline and outperformed the baseline in many scenarios.
 For example, \method obtained the mean rating of 4.25 (95\% CI 3.93-4.57) in Study \#1 while the baseline obtained 3.50 (95\% CI 3.13-3.87).
 In Study \#2, \method yielded 3.50 (95\% CI 3.13-3.87) while the baseline yielded 1.25 (95\% CI 0.93-1.57).
 The performance of the two methods was comparable in the remaining three studies.
 These results highlight \method as a highly effective alternative to conventional LLM usage in evidence synthesis, streamlining data extraction and processing while maintaining the critical benefit of human oversight.